NIEM/NIEM.github.io/niem-releases.md

 ## NIEM 4.0

-NIEM version 4.0 is under development.
+NIEM version 4.0 is **under development**.
 We encourage members of the community to review this pre-release and submit comments.

 The current draft of NIEM 4.0 is *NIEM 4.0 release candidate 3*.
 In the absence